norbusan/certbot-debian/docs/using.rst

 new domains.

-``--allow-subset-of-names`` tells Certbot to continue with cert generation if only some of the specified domain authorazations can be obtained.
+``--allow-subset-of-names`` tells Certbot to continue with cert generation if only some of the specified domain authorizations can be obtained.
 This may be useful if some domains specified in a certificate no longer point at this system.